I put together a little page of Solar Maths to outline the financial benefits of solar power, but nothing puts it quite as simply as this diagram.

 The annual Eurovision Song Contest was held over the weekend, with some very inspirational lyrics.
 From Romania's "Change"

-I can’t change the world alone
+I can’t change the world aloneand Denmark's "New Tomorrow"

 I need you all, everybody,